dermoumi/crafts/libs/ecs/README.md

 // properties of sub-objects are ignored.

 // Note 2:
-// Adding an existing component with different values
+// Adding an existing component will always count as a change

+// Note 3:
-// counts as a change.
+// Removing then adding a component between resets will count as a change

 // Filter with component removals query = world.query(Position.removed());